Previously known by the working title “Faerie Tale.”

 Back in the real world, Kayla, who learned long ago to trust her gut instincts, is absolutely certain that something is very wrong.
 The pattern in the list of missing friends is easy to spot, but makes no sense at all.
 Then a young woman turns up at the back yard gate who knows more than she should and has an explanation for everything, and even though the explanation makes even less sense, every instinct tells Kayla that Riley is her only way to get her best friend Theo and his oddly-assorted classmates back.
 If they’re not quite what they were, well, that’s a bridge to cross later…

-This is being released as a serial, with new chapters on Tuesdays and Fridays (usually).
-Previously, much of this was posted on Wattpad, but it has now been removed.
-You can find it on Royal Road.
+This is being released as a serial.
+Previously, the early chapters were posted on Wattpad, but it has now been removed.
+You can find it on Royal Road and on Scribble Hub.
+Eventually I plan to release it in two or three volumes in other formats.